Burlington, North Carolina

 Burlington is a city in Alamance and Guilford counties in the U.S. state of North Carolina.
-It is the principal city of the Burlington, North Carolina Metropolitan Statistical Area, which encompasses all of Alamance County, in which most of the city is located, and is a part of the Greensboro-Winston-Salem-High Point CSA.
-The population was 57,303 at the 2020 census, which makes Burlington the 18th largest city in North Carolina.
+It is the principal city of the Burlington, NC Metropolitan Statistical Area, which encompasses all of Alamance County, in which most of the city is located, and is a part of the Greensboro–Winston-Salem–High Point, NC Combined Statistical Area.
+The population was 57,303 at the 2020 census, which makes Burlington the 18th-most populous city in North Carolina.